Fermi-surface transformation across the pseudogap critical point of the cuprate superconductor La$_{1.6-x}$Nd$_{0.4}$Sr$_{x}$CuO$_4$: Summary

 At $T=0$, the change from a metal with $n = 1 + p$ carriers to a metal with $n = p$ carriers happens very rapidly, within an interval $\delta p/$\pstar~$<Ê6$~\%.
 We conclude that the onset of the pseudogap phase at $T=0$ is a transition (vs doping), whereas it appears to be a crossover as a function of temperature.

-Below \pstar, we find that the (positive) Hall angle drops abruptly at low temperature, evidence for the presence of electron-like carriers in the pseudogapped Fermi surface.
-This could explain the small anomalous peak in \nH~vs $p$ observed in LSCO (ref.~\onlinecite{Balakirev2009}) and Bi-2201 (ref.~\onlinecite{Balakirev2003}) just below \pstar.
+Below \pstar, we find that the (positive) Hall angle drops at low temperature, possible evidence for the presence of electronlike carriers in the pseudogapped Fermi surface.
+This could explain the small anomalous peak in \nH~vs $p$ observed in LSCO \cite{Balakirev2009} and Bi-2201 \cite{Balakirev2003} just below \pstar.

-Our data are quantitatively consistent with the drop in carrier density observed in YBCO from high-field Hall data \cite{Badoux2016} and in LSCO from high-field resistivity data,\cite{Laliberte2016} both in the size of the drop (by 1.0 hole per Cu) and in the width of the transition ($\delta p \simeq 0.03 - 0.04$).
-The Fermi surface transformation across \pstar~observed in all three cuprates can be described nicely by a quantum phase transition into a phase of long-range AF order with wavevector $(\pi,\pi)$.
+Our data are quantitatively consistent with the drop in carrier density observed in YBCO from high-field Hall data [\onlinecite{Badoux2016}] and in LSCO from high-field resistivity data [\onlinecite{Laliberte2016}], both in the size of the drop (by 1.0 hole per Cu) and in the width of the transition ($\delta p \simeq 0.03 - 0.04$).
+The Fermi surface transformation across \pstar~observed in all three cuprates can be described nicely by a quantum phase transition into a phase of long-range AF order with wave vector $(\pi,\pi)$.
 However, because there is no evidence of long-range commensurate AF order at high doping in hole-doped cuprates, the real mechanism may be different.
-A key question is whether translational symmetry is broken or not.
+A key question is whether translational symmetry is broken or not, and if so, on what length scale.